omunroe-com/leinwiki/SigningDeployedJars.md

 don't fret!
 It's easy to sign your existing artifacts and deploy the signatures back to Clojars.

-Unfortunately there's a bug in Leiningen that's just been fixed on master, so if you try this with 2.4.2 or older it will try to deploy `mylib-1.3.asc`, which is the wrong thing.

 First get the artifacts.
 They're most likely already in your `~/.m2/repository` directory, but there is a chance the local copy may not match the remote copy exactly, so it's best to delete these first